APKLab/APKLab/README.md

   `"apklab.jadxDirPath": "/home/oozer/downloads/jadx-1.1.0"`

+## Known Issues

+- First time when you try <kbd>APKLab: Open an APK</kbd>, the dependencies will be downloaded and settings will be updated.
+However, you may need to restart VS Code once, on download completion, for the settings to be applied.

 ## Contribution Guide

   For bug report, feature request or simply discussing an idea, please open an issue [here](https://github.com/Surendrajat/APKLab/issues).
 PRs are always welcome.